J0F3/cPowerPlan/README.md

 # Versions
 1.0.1.0

-* Rewirtten for compatibility with core and nano server
+* Rewritten for compatibility with core and nano server

 1.0.0.0